Shoulder Injuries in Sports

 • Rotator cuff tears: This occurs when one or more of the rotator cuff tendons are torn, leading to pain, weakness, and limited range of motion.
 Torn rotator cuffs are particularly common in baseball, tennis, and swimming.

 • Rotator cuff tendinitis: This refers to inflammation of the tendons surrounding the rotator cuff due to repetitive stress.
-Athletes who perform overhead motions, like volleyball players, often experience this.
+Athletes who perform repetitive overhead motions, like volleyball players, often experience this.

 • Shoulder impingement: When the rotator cuff muscles get pinched between the bones of the shoulder, it can cause pain and a reduction in range of motion.